 Judge Finds the Yelp Review Was Defamatory & Not Protected Speech

 The ruling from the Staten Island Civil court Judge Phillip Straniere illustrates some of the limits of free speech including when opinion crosses the line into slander or libel.
-In his opinion Judge Straniere recognized that there were elements of opinion contained within the Yelp review, however the exact language used in the post crossed the line from opinion to libel.
+In his opinion Judge Straniere recognized that there were elements of opinion contained within the Yelp review, however the exact language used in the post crossed the line from opinion to defamation.
 He wrote that the use of terms such as “con artist”, “scam”, and “robs” implies more than a contract gone bad reaching levels of criminal wrongdoing.
 The judge wrote, “[These terms] were personal in their invective and were designed to impugn his integrity and business practices with the intent to damage his business reputation.”

 How Can I Stop Internet Defamation and Get My Business Back to Work?